trinodb/trino/docs/src/main/sphinx/connector/metastores.md

       - Default warehouse directory for schemas created without an explicit ``location`` property.
       -
-    * - ``hive.metastore.glue.aws-credentials-provider``
+    * - ``hive.metastore.glue.credentials-provider``
       - Fully qualified name of the Java class to use for obtaining AWS credentials.
 Can be used to supply a custom credentials provider.
       -
-    * - ``hive.metastore.glue.aws-access-key``
+    * - ``hive.metastore.glue.access-key``
       - AWS access key to use to connect to the Glue Catalog.
-If specified along with ``hive.metastore.glue.aws-secret-key``, this parameter takes precedence over ``hive.metastore.glue.iam-role``.
+This parameter can be used in combination with ``hive.metastore.glue.iam-role``.
       -
-    * - ``hive.metastore.glue.aws-secret-key``
+    * - ``hive.metastore.glue.secret-key``
       - AWS secret key to use to connect to the Glue Catalog.
-If specified along with ``hive.metastore.glue.aws-access-key``, this parameter takes precedence over ``hive.metastore.glue.iam-role``.
+This parameter can be used in combination with ``hive.metastore.glue.iam-role``.
+      -
+    * - ``hive.metastore.glue.session-token``
+      - Optional AWS session token to be used along with access and secret keys.
       -
     * - ``hive.metastore.glue.catalogid``
       - The ID of the Glue Catalog in which the metadata database resides.